reselbob/reselsmart/README.md

 # What you need to know how to do

-- Set up a Discord server.
+- You need to know how to set up a Discord server.

 View [this video](https://youtu.be/5tijQ-PjQw8) to lear how to set up a Discord server.
-- How to write a Discord bot in Node.js.
+- You need to know how to set up how to write a Discord bot in Node.js.

 Watch [this video](https://youtu.be/EUlnKW6Yy94) to learn how to write a Discord bot in Node.js: